OmniacsDAO/Making-Scientific-Visualizations-with-the-Omniacs/README.md

-# How to run the file to generate the animations.
+# How to Run the File to Generate the Animations.

-##  1. Ensure Your System Is Up to Date and manim and python are installed successifully.
+##  1. Ensure Your System Is Up to Date and manim and python are installed successfully.

 ###  Windows
 Open **Command Prompt** or **PowerShell** and run: